SpareCores/sc-www/src/assets/articles/nvidia-inception.md

 - Ray tracing (e.g. Blender),
 - Measuring the inference speed of open-source LLM models (e.g. LLaMA 3) when generating and processing tokens.

-The NVIDIA Inception program will also offer us the opportunity to collaborate with industry-leading experts and other AI-driven organizations.
+The NVIDIA Inception Program will also offer us the opportunity to collaborate with industry-leading experts and other AI-driven organizations.

 NVIDIA Inception helps startups during critical stages of product development,